George Brandis: Legal career

 After a brief period as a solicitor in Brisbane, Brandis was called to the Queensland Bar in 1985 where he practised until entering politics in 2000.
 Brandis developed a commercial practice with a particular emphasis on trade practices law.
 He appeared as junior counsel in the High Court of Australia in the equity case Warman v Dwyer.
 He was also the junior barrister for the plaintiff in the long running Multigroup Distribution Services v TNT Australia litigation in the Federal Court of Australia.

 Brandis applied to be appointed Senior Counsel in the late 1990s, but was unsuccessful.
 Brandis applied again in 2006.
 He was not on the Queensland Bar Association's shortlist; however the Chief Justice of Queensland, Paul de Jersey, who had the power to make the ultimate determination, added Brandis' name to the list, and Brandis was appointed Senior Counsel in November 2006.
 This was controversial, since Brandis had not practised at the bar since 2000.
-In June 2013, the original title of Queen's Counsel was restored by the Queensland Government and Brandis was one of 70 (out of 74) Queensland SCs that chose to become QCs.
+In June 2013, the original title of Queen's Counsel was restored by the Queensland Government and Brandis was one of 70 (out of 74) Queensland SCs who chose to become QCs.

 Brandis has co-edited two books on liberalism, and published academic articles on various legal topics, one of which was cited by the High Court of Australia in the landmark defamation case ABC v O'Neill.

 While at the Bar, Brandis was a board member of UNICEF Australia for 10 years.
 He has also been an Associate of the Australian Institute for Ethics and the Professions, and lectured in jurisprudence at the University of Queensland from 1984 to 1991.